ZoranPantos/insight-med/docs/Setup.md

 <br />

 When running the applications for the first time, all databases will be created automatically if they don't exist.
 Tables in **InsightMedDb** will be created empty by automatic execution of migration scripts.
-To populate them with seed data, we can execute the _[GET] api/AppManagement/SeedData endpoint_.
+To populate them with seed data, we can execute the _[GET] api/AppManagement/SeedData_ endpoint.

 **LabDb** will have only one table, `LabParameters`, which will be populated automatically, and it needs to be synchronized with the same table from **InsightMedDb** by columns `Id` and `Name`.